Socialist Green Unity Coalition: After 2005

 Following the election, the coalition agreed to remain in existence for future elections and to run a campaign in support of fair pensions.
 It stood candidates in the 2006 United Kingdom local elections.

 Disbanding

-The SUGC went into decline following the 2005 General Elections.
+The SGUC went into decline following the 2005 general election.
 As of January 2010, the Socialist Party's continuing membership of SGUC is unclear as they have allied themselves with the TUSC (Trade Unionist and Socialist Coalition) from which other SGUC members (notably the Alliance for Green Socialism) had withdrawn.
 The Alliance for Green Socialism stood candidates under their own name in 2010, 2015, 2017 and 2019 respectively.

-This, and a lack of recent electoral activity, suggests that the SUGC has been dissolved.
+This, and a lack of recent electoral activity, suggests that the SGUC has been dissolved.